 Be prepared for the hassle but don’t let it deter you from submitting your FAFSA and getting the aid for which you qualify.

-2. PDF FAFSA
+PDF FAFSA #

 PDF is also available for you to print and fill out manually or is screen-fillable.
 Remember, you must sign, date, and mail the form to the address provided for processing.

-3. Paper FAFSA
+Paper FAFSA #

-If you don’t have Internet access, you can request a paper FAFSA by calling the Federal Student Aid Information Center at 1-800-4-FED-AID (1-800-433-3243) or 1-319-337-5665.
+If you don’t have Internet access, you can request a paper FAFSA by calling the

-FAFSA on the Web offers several benefits 2
+FAFSA On The Web offers several benefits